-It is not appropriate for you to influence, or attempt to influence, anyone for the purpose of having them handle a transaction or process in a way that results in an improper personal benefit to you, your friends, relatives, or even to that particular team member.
-Such improper benefit may result from using a relationship (whether personal, social, or professional) to prevail upon another person, such as a coworker, vendor, or someone who reports to you, to do something for you that is outside the scope of standard business practice.
-In addition, undue influence may take the form of pressuring, intimidating, or threatening another person in an attempt to persuade them to take an action that is inconsistent with standard business practice.
-The services of others should be selected on the basis of quality, price, and other factors that may be appropriate in particular cases and family relationships or friendships should never be a factor.
-Team members should not attempt to influence selection of a vendor based on a family relationship or friendship.
-Neither you, a family member, nor any entity in which you or your family member has a financial interest or by which you or your family member is employed, may supply goods or services to us without prior approval of the President.
+It is not appropriate to try to influence anyone to handle a transaction in a way that results in improper benefits to you, your friends, your relatives, or even a team member.
+Improper benefits may result from using a relationship to prevail upon another person, such as a coworker, vendor, or someone who reports to you, to do something outside the scope of standard business practice.
+Additionally, undue influence may take the form of pressuring, intimidating, or threatening another person in an attempt to persuade them to take an action that is inconsistent with standard business practice.

+The services of others should be selected based on quality, price, and other similar factors.
+Family relationships or friendships should never be a factor.
+Team members should not attempt to influence selection of a vendor based on such relationships.
+Prior approval of the CEO is required to authorize goods and services supplied by you, a family member, and any entity which you or your family member has a financial interest, including employment.